gradle-plugins/toolbox/CONTRIBUTE.md

 To run tests, execute `./gradlew :<subproject>:check` where `<subproject>` is the name of the sub-project that has changed.
 For example: `./gradlew :gradle-plugin-development:check`.

-To try out a change in behavior manually, install the libraries and plugins locally and use it.
-Install: `./gradlew install`.
-Use: `./gradlew taskName -Ddev.gradleplugins.useLocal` to use the installed version in this repository.

 ### Creating Commits And Writing Commit Messages